SBA 7(a) and SBA Community Advantage Loans

 - You have business assets or real estate to pledge as collateral

-- You have a fair to good personal credit score
+- You have a fair to good personal credit score and management experience in the industry your business operates in

 What can you use an SBA 7(a) or Community Advantage loan for?